12/10/2016 12:00 AM

 Patio and Decking LightingThe first thing to decide is what kind of lighting would you like...
 Would you like a main light on the wall or a series of smaller LED candle lights or perhaps spotlights?
 These are more complicated to install as you will need to firmly attach the fitting to the outside wall and ensure wiring either goes through inside the wall to an appropriate mains supply or down the outside.
 The wire needs to be properly insulated and safely fixed into position.
 You may wish for a series of smaller lights such as strip lights which can be simply fixed to the wall with wiring closer to the ground.
 Much like Christmas tree lights, you can work these lights over trellises, railings and so on.
 It is also possible to utilise battery powered lights - which last longer with LEDs and solar powered lights for the garden, but the latter will only work in areas which receive sufficient sunlight.

-Fence LightingFences are trickier to light because they require longer lengths of wiring and smaller lights.
+Outdoor Fence LightingOutdoor fence lighting is a trickier area to cover with light because they require longer lengths of wiring and smaller lights.
 It is not advisable to attach floodlights or bulkheads, or even spotlights to fencing.
 Strip lights are the most sensible lights to use, though lightweight wireless lights such as battery candle lights and solar powered lights may work too.
 To complete your fence lighting you will need large strips of lights connected to one or two power sources close to the house.
 The wiring needs to be safe and secured, so you can control when the lights are used.

 Some ConsiderationsThere are a number of considerations you should think about when undertaking DIY outdoor LED lighting projects.
 However, these are not unique to LEDs, but should be considered for all DIY efforts.
 It is crucial to: